|

 Italian form of German Hedwig,

-meaning "contending war."
+meaning "contending battle."

 - EDWEENA:

-Variant of English Edwina, meaning "rich friend."
+Variant spelling of English Edwina, meaning "rich friend."

 - EDWENA:

-Variant of English Edwina,
+Variant spelling of English Edwina,

 meaning "rich friend."